top of page

 Transactional analysis is a talking therapy and sessions are designed to explore an individual's personality and how this has been shaped by experience.
 This is achieved through talking, telling stories, writing and using objects.

 It is a good choice for looking for repeating patterns in your life, do you find the same things keep happening to you?
-Are your relationships difficult and you want this to change?
+Are your relationships difficult and do you want this to change?
 TA counselling gives you a system to understand not only yourself, but those around you, to look at how you interact with your world.

-TA uses simple models and language, which can help you to understand why you have become who you are today and how (and in what ways) you relate to other people.
+TA uses simple models and language, which can help you understand why you have become who you are today and how (and in what ways) you relate to other people.

 My Approach